 - Protect your items from smoke.
 Fire isn’t the only thing that destroys.
 Smoke can be just as destructive.
 So, make sure you keep clothes and other items in a plastic container with a snap-on lid.
 If you aren’t prepared to buy that many containers, try to keep at least a few changes of clothing and your most important items in a container safe from damaging smoke.
 It may just save you money and heartache later on.

-Last, but not least, there are multiple online tools that help homeowners inventory all of their belongings.
+Last, but not least, there are multiple online tools that help homeowners inventory all of their belongings, including Know Your Stuff and iKeepm.
+Some insurance companies also provide their own apps.
 I highly suggest using them, because they make the claim process 100x easier.

 May you never have to test your preparedness!